JMMP-Group/GO-novf/README.md

 where `inp_file=MEs_novf_gosi10_025_4env_2930_r12_r16-r075-r040-r035_it2-r030.inp` is the file used to create the defintive version of the envelopes that are used in GOSI10.

-As explained in Appendix C of [Bruciaferri et al. 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023MS003893), the envelopes are smoothed for with an iterative algorithm that ensures that the slope parameter is smaller than multiple user defined threshold $r_{max}$. test
+In order to reduce horizontal pressure gradient errors, envelopes are smoothed using the iterative preocedure detailed in Appendix C of [Bruciaferri et al. 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023MS003893), which uses the [Martinho and Batteen (2006)](https://www.sciencedirect.com/science/article/pii/S1463500306000060) smoothing algorithm  to reduce the local slope parameter $r$ below multiple user defined $r_{max}$ values, effectively allowing one to apply distinct level of smoothing in different areas of the model domain.
+For GOSI10, we decided to apply increasingly more severe $r_{max}$ values only in those grid points where spurious currents were $\geq 0.025$ $m s^{-1}$.